 - Ultra: $35 per user per month for 200 text messages, device analytics and alerts, and “unlimited” storage with time-based limits

-5. Nextiva: Best alternative for teams that use Microsoft products
+5. Nextiva: Best alternative for omnichannel communication

 Pros